A-Next: Stinger

 Dr. Cassandra Lang is the daughter of the second Ant-Man, Scott Lang.
 Although she is the oldest member, in her mid-20s, and the only one on the team with a professional life and a scientific background, she is still doted on by her father, who constantly worries about her new-found superhero life.
 She possesses many abilities originally engineered by Henry Pym, including resizing, flying, communication with insects and artificial "stingers", all based on her costume and helmet.

 Thunderstrike

 18-year-old Kevin Masterson is the son of the original Thunderstrike.
 He absorbed his father's mace into his body, and has gained the ability to produce "thunderclaps"; bursts of concussive force from his hands.
 He can use them to simulate super strength or to propel him in huge Hulk-like leaps.
 Although he doesn't possess real super strength, he has limited invulnerability.
 In his civilian identity, he is a college student.

 Dream Team

 The Dream Team is a fictional group of heroes in the Marvel Comics MC2 universe.
 They first appeared in A-Next #4, and are based upon the "kooky quartet" of replacement Avengers introduced in Avengers #16.
-In their first appearance, Mainframe accepts them as members of the Avengers without consulting the existing members.
-There is therefore initially some antagonism between the original A-Next team and the Dream Team.
+In their first appearance, Mainframe accepts them as members of the Avengers without consulting the existing members, which initially creates conflict between the original A-Next team and the Dream Team.